November 21, 2016

 Disaster Strikes!
 Your physical computer-aided manufacturing (CAM) server BSoDs because of an unanticipated Windows 10 Update and you have to present a 3D printed building design in a day.
 What do you do?

 Blame someone else for clicking “Yes, I want to update”

-Ideally it’s number 3, although 1 and 2 would be interesting to watch. as long as you have a SIRIS that can do Diskless Restores protecting you.
+Ideally, it’s number three, although one and two would be interesting to watch. as long as you have a SIRIS that can do Diskless Restores protecting you.

 All of that hard work is shoved into a USB stick that handles the boot environment for the hardware, the configuration of the restored OS on the Datto and the communication between BIOS and OS through iSCSI.

-Try it out for yourself with the new SIRIS 3.
+Try it out for yourself with the SIRIS.
 Use it to overcome OEM hardware licensing limitations, as those are bonded to the hardware they were initially installed on.
 See what kind of other solutions Diskless Restore can be used for or where you see it expanding.
-Let me know what you find, contact me via Twitter @TEHenryWashburn or LinkedIn and we can discuss.